drmonkeysee/ecs-scheduler/README.md

 # ECS Scheduler

+## NOTE (August 2021)

+ECS Scheduler was created in 2015 for a specific need we had when running much of our infrastructure on Amazon ECS and is no longer under active development.
+Since then, Amazon has advanced the ECS product to the point where it natively handles most or all of what this service does.
+In addition Lambda, Serverless, and other AWS products provide more powerful alternatives for running medium-to-heavy tasks.
+I would advise you to review your options among AWS's product offerings before using this service.

+## Summary

 A scheduler for executing Amazon ECS docker tasks, controlled via a JSON REST API.

 [Amazon ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) makes it possible to manage and run docker containers on EC2 instances.
 An ECS task, consisting of one or more docker containers, can be run indefinitely as a service or can be launched manually as a standalone task.